We cherish what we love.

 It forces you to look.

-Art cannot save animals, but it can change perception –
+Art cannot save animals, but it can change perceptions –

-and perhaps that is exactly where the first step towards responsibility begins.
+And perhaps that's exactly where the first step towards responsibility begins.

 Between humans and animals

-Living spaces are controlled systems: symmetrical, air-conditioned, plannable.
+Living spaces are controlled systems: symmetrical, air-conditioned, and plannable.

-When an animal enters this space, it breaks the perfection.
+When an animal enters this room, it disrupts the perfection.

 The wild becomes a mirror.

-And what was considered foreign becomes part of one’s own world again.
+And what was once considered foreign becomes part of one's own world again.

-An early motif showed a lion on an anthracite-colored sofa.
+An early design featured a lion on an anthracite-colored sofa.

-The gaze was not directed at the person, but through him.
+The gaze was not directed at the person, but through them.

 At that moment it became clear:

-What is loved should remain – regardless of who it belongs to.
+What is loved should remain – regardless of who owns it.

 Perhaps this is the deepest truth behind Brandhoek: